KejPi/AbracaDABra/README.md

        sudo apt-get install libusb-dev librtlsdr-dev libfaad2 mpg123 libmpg123-dev libfaad-dev
        sudo apt-get install portaudio19-dev rtl-sdr

-Ubuntu 24.04 or lower does not support the version of Qt (at least 6.5.0) that is required for all the application's features.
+Ubuntu 24.10 or lower does not support the version of Qt (at least 6.7.0) that is required to build the application.
 If you want to compile the application you should [install](https://doc.qt.io/qt-6/qt-online-installation.html) Qt using the [online installer](https://www.qt.io/download-qt-installer-oss).
 The following modules are sufficient to compile AbracaDABra:

 ![Screenshot from 2024-11-08 19-51-02](https://github.com/user-attachments/assets/56c32368-9472-4f8a-8d18-4cc65120b88b)

-_Note:_ Currently you can still compile the application with the obsolete Qt version delivered with Ubuntu 24.04 but it is an unsupported configuration with limited functionality.

 For optional Airspy support: